lee-lindley/github_blog/_posts/2022-04-02-Object-Methods-in-SQL.md

     END split_lines_to_fields
     ;
 ```
-The documentation never shows a Bulk Collect in these chained pipelines and the descritpions
+The documentation never shows a Bulk Collect in the chained pipeline examples, and the descriptions
 it uses and other hints make me believe it is not needed.
 I wish it was
 more explicit.